 If your answer is 'Yes', you are eligible for a $5,000 payout, provided your Solution Provider submits your UEN to IMDA, when there is evidence of your usage.
 You can help to remind your Solution Provider to do so.

-Payouts to qualified enterprises will start from August 2020.
+Payouts to qualified enterprises started from August 2020.

 Processing time will take about 1 month, upon the submission of UENs by Providers of Qualified Solutions to IMDA.